On what amount is the bpm calculated?

 Calculation of the bpm

 With the CO2 emission (for passenger cars) and the net list price (for passenger cars, motorcycles and delivery vans) you can calculate how much bpm you will have to pay.
 We call this the gross bpm amount.
-The Tax and Customs Administration checks whether the CO2 emission and net list price (excluding VAT) are correct.
+We check whether the CO2 emission and net list price (excluding VAT) are correct.
 The net list price is the new price at the moment when the vehicle was first given a registration number.

 The net bpm amount is the gross bpm amount less the reduction on the basis of the depreciation of the motor vehicle.

 If you buy a new passenger car, delivery van or motorcycle and have it registered, the gross bpm amount will be the final amount which you will have to pay.

 Are you registering in the Netherlands a used passenger car, delivery van or motorcycle that you bought abroad?
 If so, there are 3 ways of establishment the value.

 Are you having a delivery van converted into a passenger car, for example?
 If so, you are liable for the payment of bpm.
 Has bpm previously been paid for the delivery van?
 And is the bpm for this passenger car higher or the same as the bpm applicable to the delivery van at the time of conversion?
 In that case you can deduct the bpm still applicable to the delivery van at the time of conversion from the bpm payable for this passenger car.